fastly/fastly-exporter/README.md

 ### Filter semantics

-All flags that restrict services or metrics are repeatable.
+All flags that filter services or metrics are repeatable.
 Repeating the same flag causes its condition to be combined with OR semantics.
 For example, `-service A -service B` would include both services A and B (but not service C).
 Or, `-service-blocklist Test -service-blocklist Staging` would skip any service